Trojang-Snipers/.github/profile/README.md

 This Client is for the Trojangs sniping group i am aiming for it to havs a lot of bypasses i also want to maks a /snipe ign command to join the targets lobby.
 Sadly, this will not be open source

 ## Trojang Discord Bot
-This discord bot will have essntial sniping commands you will be able to add it to your server (This will be open source)
+This discord bot will have essntial sniping commands you will be able to add it to your server (This MIGHT BE open source)

 ## Hypixel Guild
 Trusted members will be able to join the guild TROJANGS